 Carlson M. Büth

-Network Scientist | Computational Physicist
+Network Scientist | Software Engineer | Physicist

 Inbetween, I interned at the Faculty of Technology, Policy and Management at TU Delft, The Netherlands, to gain experience in the field of active mobility and transport safety.
-Furthermore, I have assisted with a research project at PLUS (ETH Zurich) in context of ValPar.ch, exploring the impact of future climate scenarios on biodiversity and ecosystem services in Switzerland (submitted).
+Furthermore, I have assisted with a research project at PLUS (ETH Zurich) in context of ValPar.ch, exploring the impact of future climate scenarios on biodiversity and ecosystem services in Switzerland (manuscript submitted).

 news